 Healing Herbs & Supplements

-There are a variety of powerful supplements you can use as weapons against a flu virus.
-Try to keep zinc and some of these other supplements readily available for you and your loved ones.
-That way if flu symptoms do appear out of nowhere, you will have the tools to take it on right away!
+There are many powerful supplements you can use as weapons against a flu virus.
+Keep these on hand so that if symptoms appear out of nowhere you can address the issue right away:

-If you are a mom trying to help keep your kiddos flu-free, try using some of the healing supplements in smaller dosages.
-Working with a practitioner to figure out the perfect amount for your unique child may be best.
+If you want to help your kids stay flu-free, use supplements in smaller doses, and consider working with a practitioner to determine the ideal amount for your child.

-The healing broth recipe available here is a great one to incorporate into your meals if you are working to fight off a flu.
-And even if you don't have a bug, the healing broth can be nourishing, supportive, and help keep you from picking up any unwanted virus.
+The Healing Broth recipe is great to fight off a flu.
+Even if you don't have a bug, the healing broth can be nourishing, supportive, and protective.

-If you have a copy of Life-Changing Foods, check out the recipe for turmeric-ginger shots as well.
-This immune-boosting tonic can be powerful, but may be too strong for some people.
-If this shot is too intense for you, try making turmeric-ginger tea by steeping chunks of ginger and turmeric in boiling water.
-Drinking this soothing liquid throughout the day can shorten the length of your flu and help protect you from developing bronchitis or pneumonia.
+Check out the recipe for turmeric-ginger shots in Life-Changing Foods .
+This immune-boosting tonic is powerful, but it may be too strong for some people.
+If it's too intense, try making turmeric-ginger tea by steeping chunks of ginger and turmeric in boiling water.
+Drinking this soothing liquid throughout the day can shorten the length of your flu and protect you from developing bronchitis or pneumonia.

-You probably plug in and charge up your phone, computer, or tablet on a daily basis.
-Next time you plug in one of your favorite electronics, ask yourself how can you regularly charge up your immune system as well?
-Hopefully this article has given you a few ideas that you can begin to implement.
-The more you can strengthen your immune system, the more likely you are to avoid getting the next nasty flu that cycles through your area.
+You probably plug in and charge up your phone or computer every day.
+Next time you plug in your device, ask yourself how you can regularly charge up your immune system as well.
+The more you use protective tools and strengthen your immune system, the more likely you are to avoid the next nasty flu that cycles through your area.